Where are germs found?

 - Store them out of the reach of children

-- Cleaners, Sanitizers & Disinfectants (American Academy of Pediatrics)
+- Cleaners, Sanitizers, and Disinfectants (American Academy of Pediatrics)

 - What's the Difference Between Products that Disinfect, Sanitize, and Clean Surfaces?
 (Environmental Protection Agency)